Jurph/chainsaw/Lesson06/README.md

 ## Bonus Exercise

-If you want to be fancy, see if you can make the factors and the factorial functions behave a bit more similar to each other: either they both print or neither prints.
+If you want to be fancy, see if you can make the factors and the factorial functions behave a bit more similarly to each other: either they both print or neither prints.

 # Objectives